 Distribution under Multi-Investigator/Multi-Departmental Awards

-Funds under multi-investigator awards or projects with Co-Investigators will be evenly split between the Investigators’ departments and colleges unless otherwise noted to Sponsored Programs Administration (SPA).
+Funds under multi-investigator awards or projects with Co-Investigators will be evenly split between the Investigators’ departments and colleges unless otherwise noted to Sponsored Programs Administration (SPA) and documented as part of the proposal approval.
 Investigators are encouraged to negotiate the split based on factors such as project effort and department resource needs and support for the project.

 The Principal Investigator share of recovered indirect funds will be directed to the lead/contact PI.
 Investigators are encouraged to coordinate the expenditure of these funds to advance shared program goals.